Institute of Chartered Accountants of Nigeria: Relationship with ANAN

 The Association of National Accountants of Nigeria (ANAN) was chartered on 25 August 1993.
 The government had given ANAN the mandate to compete with ICAN, and by 1994 the two organisations fought for control of chartered accountants in Nigeria.
-In 2002, ICAN petitioned the courts to disqualify and/or bar Clement Akpamgbo from representing ANAN, and the matter was referred to a lower court.
+In 2002, ICAN petitioned the court to disqualify and/or bar Clement Akpamgbo from representing ANAN, and the matter was referred to a lower court.
 ANAN appealed the decision, but it was dismissed for lack of merit.
 In November 2007, a federal high court in Lagos dismissed a suit by ICAN requesting the court to declare that the decree establishing ANAN was void.

 In March 2009, the ANAN president, Samuel Nzekwe, rejected an attempt by ICAN to set auditing standards for its members.
 He said that the Nigerian Accounting Standards Board (NASB) Act 2003 said that only the board could set standards for the accounting profession.

 In June 2010, Godson Nnadi, Executive Secretary of Nigeria Accounting Standards Board, spoke in favour of a new body to set accounting and auditing standards for Nigeria and other African nations, which would be independent of both ANAN and ICAN.